 In 2015 a brief update report was issued, outlining progress against the objectives and areas where continued effort was needed.
 The update can be read here.

 The Parish Plan remains a valuable reference point for the Parish and will have value into the future.
-However, the pressure to build more houses in the area has intensified and SODC’S Local Plan is at risk as a result of housing delivery failing to maintain a 5 year supply as demanded by Central Government.
-In view of this, East Hagbourne Parish Council resolved in October 2015 to prepare a Neighbourhood Plan, which when implemented will have legal force and allow local residents to have more say in how housing and facilities in the Parish evolve.
+However, the pressure to build more houses in the area has intensified and East Hagbourne Parish Council resolved in October 2015 to prepare a Neighbourhood Development Plan, which has legal force and allows local residents to have more say in how housing and facilities in the Parish evolve.